luciotato/LiteScript/devel/source/v0.8/Producer_js.lite.md

 as the new 'export default' (instead of 'module.exports')

         .lexer.outCode.exportNamespace = 'module.exports'

+/* COMMENTED - reordering statementes in js is destructive

 Literate programming should allow to reference a function definde later.
 Leave loose module imperative statements for the last.